NeverSinkDev/Filter-ItemEconomyAspects/README.md

 - Used in the Divination tierlist.
 - Function: Please read (*C) first.
 Signalizes that a specific card will likely not hold any value.
 Reduces the price of the divinaton card by a flat value to offset the noise in the economy data.
 > Example: The 'Rats' divination card offers a pretty earlyleague helmet that has fallen out of favour years ago.

 ### Aspects: Tierable, TierableFragment, TierableSplinter
 - Used in Currency, Splinter, Fragment and other tierlists
-- Function: Some tierlists use a white-listing approach.
-Instead of tiering *everything*, they only tier items that are listed as tierable.
-This has proven itself to a be a more stable approach.
-These aspects also perform some technical tasks to correctly handle itemtypes.
-> Example: 'Vaal Orbs' are tierable.
-'Alchemy Orbs' are not.

-### Aspects: Tierable, TierableFragment, TierableSplinter
-- Used in Currency, Splinter, Fragment and other tierlists